 But I wanted a simpler, more neutral French Christmas feel this year and the Noble fir really evokes that feeling to me.
 And I couldn’t love it more!
 Not only is the simplicity something that speaks to me, but they are much easier to decorate and I love that you can see the ornaments!

-The ornaments are all white and silver, and I decided to forgo adding ribbon or garland to keep it simpler.
+The ornaments are all white pinecones and silver mercury glass, and I decided to forgo adding ribbon or garland to keep it simpler.
 And I didn’t load it down with a ton of ornaments, choosing instead to be able to see the green of the tree.
 I also added some frosted pine cones to emphasize the natural elements of the season.

 Rustic urns hold a mix of faux and real greenery along with some white berries.
 A vintage Belsnickle Santa and some ornaments in a bowl complete the decor on the sofa table.